blockfusecohort3/yield/README.md

 ---

 ##  Current Features (Implemented)
--  **Farm-to-Farm Investment**: Farmers can buy shares from other farms.

 -  **Farm Registration**: Farmers can register their farms with required details.
 -  **Farm Listing**: Farmers can list their farms for investors to explore.
 -  **Investor Dashboard**: Investors can view a list of available farms.